zopencommunity/meta/docs/Guides/BashOnZOS.md

 # Bash on z/OS

-Bash, short for "Bourne-Again SHell," is a popular command-line interface and scripting language used primarily in Unix-based systems, such as Linux and macOS.
+Bash, short for "Bourne-Again SHell," is a popular command-line interface and scripting language used primarily in Unix-based systems.

 It is an alternative shell to the default Bourne shell (/bin/sh).